-Montgomery Catholic Preparatory School admits students of any sex, race, color, national and ethnic origin to all the rights and privileges, programs and activities generally accorded or made available to students at the school.
-Montgomery Catholic Preparatory School does not discriminate on the basis of sex, race, color, national and ethnic origin in administration of its employment practices, educational policies, admission policies, scholarship and loan programs, athletic and other school-administered programs.
+Montgomery Catholic Preparatory School admits students of any sex, race, color, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
+Montgomery Catholic Preparatory School does not discriminate on the basis of sex, race, color, national and ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered programs.
+Montgomery Catholic Preparatory School does not practice discrimination of any sort with regard to sex, race, color, national and ethnic origin in employment.